Zimbabwe election: Poll monitors arrested amid election

 Civil society groups have tried to do their own vote count to compare results with the official tally in light of disputes over past election results.

-Officers carried out a series of raids and arrests in the capital, Harare, including at a hotel and offices of the Zimbabwe Election Support Network and the Elections Support Centre, where the 41 worked.
+Officers carried out a series of raids and arrests in the capital, Harare, including at a hotel and offices of the Zimbabwe Election Support Network and the Elections Resource Centre, where the 41 worked.

 Initially, lawyers said they had received disturbing distress calls from clients, adding that they did not know where the police had taken them.
 But they were later granted access to their clients.